Open days and events

 Typically, one credit equates to 10 hours of work.

-Your performance will be assessed through a combination of coursework and written/practical examinations.
+Your performance will be assessed through written and oral examinations, and a practical histology examination.
 Forms of assessment may typically include essays, oral presentations and OSCEs.

 We will use a delivery method that will ensure students have a rich, exciting experience from the start.
 Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.